 Further shrinking the footprint of Ohio’s youth prisons could help achieve these goals but would require state policy-makers to significantly realign resources and transform its approach.
 This report provides a hopeful, research-based vision for how Ohio policymakers can implement needed changes while maintaining public safety and holding youth accountable with care and creativity.

 Youth prisons in a pandemicIn 2020, COVID-19 swept the country, especially affecting people held in youth and adult prisons.
-By had tested 680 youth in its system and reported 119 positive cases, with all three of its prisons under quarantine.
+As of January 2021, DYS had tested 680 youth in its system and reported 119 positive cases, with all three of its prisons under quarantine.
 A total of 144 staff had tested positive and one had died.*

 Research shows that the best place for a youth is with their own family, relatives, or foster families instead of group settings or institutions.
 Lengthy out-of-home placements in secure or residential facilities often increase the likelihood that youth will commit another crime, according to meta-analysis by the Pew Charitable Trusts.
 Because these kinds of placements don’t improve outcomes, researchers and advocates have made a strong case that youth should only be placed in youth prisons and other locked facilities under very narrow circumstances, for six months at most and only if the youth is at high risk for reoffending.
 If they are placed in residential facilities, they should be close to their communities in facilities that use research- and evidence-based restorative approaches, rather than places grounded in punitive or retributive culture.
 Only about 25% of youth in DYS prisons present a high risk of reoffending according the state assessment system, and slightly more than one-third are incarcerated with gun specifications, suggesting that there is still room in Ohio to move away from the current reliance on incarceration.